telerik/maui-docs/controls/datagrid/aggregates/styling.md

 ## Styling the Group Header

 The DataGrid provides the `GroupHeaderStyle` (`DataGridGroupHeaderStyle`) configuration which defines the style of the `GroupHeader` and the aggregates inside the header.

+You can style the aggregates with the current properties:

+* `AggregatesTextColor`&mdash;Defines the color for the aggregates part of the `GroupHeader`.
+* `AggregatesTextFontAttributes`&mdash;Defines the font attributes for the aggregates part of the `GroupHeader`.
+* `AggregatesTextFontFamily`&mdash;Defines the font family of the aggregates part of the `GroupHeader`.
+* `AggregatesTextFontSize`&mdash;Defines the size of the aggregates part of the `GroupHeader`.
+* `AggregatesTextMargin`&mdash;Defines the margin for the aggregates part of the `GroupHeader`.

+And you can style the rest part of the group header with the current properties:

+* `BackgroundColor`&mdash;Defines the color that fills the area within the header.
+* `BorderColor`&mdash;Defines the color that fills the border region.
+* `BorderThickness`&mdash;Defines the thickness of the border.
+* `ButtonFontAttributes`&mdash;Defines the font attributes for the expand/collapse symbol for the group headers.
+* `ButtonFontFamily`&mdash;Defines the font family for the  expand/collapse symbol of the `GroupHeader`.
+* `ButtonFontSize`&mdash;Defines the font size for the expand/collapse symbol of the `GroupHeader`.
+* `ButtonMargin`&mdash;Defines the margin for the expand/collapse symbol of the `GroupHeader`.
+* `ButtonTextColor`&mdash;Defines the color for the expand/collapse symbol of the `GroupHeader`.
+* `TextColor`&mdash;Defines the color for the text part of the `GroupHeader`.
+* `TextFontAttributes`&mdash;Defines the font attributes for the text part of the `GroupHeader`.
+* `TextFontFamily`&mdash;Defines the font family for the text part of the `GroupHeader`.
+* `TextFontSize`&mdash;Defines the size for the text part of the `GroupHeader`.
+* `TextMargin`&mdash;Defines the margin for the text part of the `GroupHeader`.

 > To visualize the `GroupHeader`, set the `ShowGroupHeaderAggregates` to `True`.
 The property is a property inside the `RadDataGrid` instance.